-With the PGA Tour having dramatically overhauled the FedExCup Playoffs in 2019, here's a helpful primer on the postseason:
+With the PGA Tour having dramatically overhauled the FedExCup Playoffs in 2019 – and more changes for this year – here's a helpful primer on the postseason:

 You may ask yourself, "These are not my usual playoffs.
 This is not my normal Tour Championship.
 How did I get here?"

 The PGA Tour first staged the FedExCup Playoffs in 2007.
 The postseason has undergone a series of tweaks in the intervening years.
-This is the 14th edition of the playoffs and the first in which there will can only be one champion crowned at East Lake.
+This is the 16th edition of the playoffs and the fourth in which there will can only be one champion crowned at East Lake.
 We'll get to that in a moment.

 OK, so how does the Tour Championship work now?

-Where prior to last year's change you could have separate Tour Championship and FedExCup winners, there is only one now.
-Whoever wins at East Lake is also crowned FedExCup champion.
+Where prior to 2019 you could have separate Tour Championship and FedExCup winners, there is now only one.
+Whoever wins at East Lake, with its weighted scoring system, is also crowned FedExCup champion.

 What do you mean weighted?